MicrosoftDocs/visualstudio-docs/subscriptions/product-keys.md

 ## Support resources

-For assistance with sales, subscriptions, accounts and billing for Visual Studio Subscriptions, contact [Visual Studio subscriptions support](https://aka.ms/vssubscriberhelp).
+For assistance with sales, subscriptions, accounts, and billing for Visual Studio Subscriptions, contact [Visual Studio subscriptions support](https://aka.ms/vssubscriberhelp).

 ## Next steps

 To claim keys, visit https://my.visualstudio.com/productkeys.
 Learn how to [find and claim keys](find-keys.md).
 You can also learn about using product keys to support [internet demonstrations](internet-demos.md).